KimberlyM076/secure-notes-app/README.md

 Progress
 - 11:40AM - No Response
 - 11:50AM - Reasearch team member responds
-- 13:40PM - No Response (Direct messages were viewed but not replied to Isaiah and Jasmin)
+- 13:40PM - No Response (Direct messages were sent to Jasmin and Isaiah but they did not reply)